LibraryCarpentry/lc-shell/episodes/03-working-with-files-and-folders.md

 ~~~
 {: .bash}

-Instead of typing `cd firstdir`, let's try to type `cd f` and then hit the Tab key.
+Instead of typing `cd firstdir`, let's try to type `cd f` and then press the Tab key.
 We notice that the shell completes the line to `cd firstdir/`.

 > ## Tab for Auto-complete
-> Hitting tab at any time within the shell will prompt it to attempt to auto-complete
+> Pressing tab at any time within the shell will prompt it to attempt to auto-complete
 > the line based on the files or sub-directories in the current directory.
 > Where two or more files have the same characters, the auto-complete will only fill up to the
 > first point of difference, after which we can add more characters, and